Our Portable Diesel Heater setup and review

 I contacted the seller, who offered me a 30% refund (Yeah, right!), and then refused to answer any further communications after I agreed to send it back.
 I simply submitted a claim through eBay and Paypal, and got a full refund, including the postage costs to return it.

-The second unit that arrived was in good condition, and has been used for around 40 nights, without any issues.
+The second unit that arrived was in good condition, and has been used for around 40 nights, without any issues (and has since been installed permanently and done many more nights in that configuration).

 Advantages of a portable diesel heater